Andre-FP/DGEMM/README.md

-# Development of a Risc-V Microprocessor with pipeline of 5 stages
+# Development of a Risc-V Microprocessor with a 5-stage pipeline

 The repository consists of four works from the discipline "Computer Architecture" at UFRJ, based on the book Computer Organization and Design [1].